 NA The organization only provides services to children in which there is no dependency/family court involvement.

 Interpretation: The length of time a child has been in care cannot be the only justification for terminating parental rights.
 In order to support parents that are actively making progress towards reunification but need more time, the organization can work with the public authority to determine a compelling reason for not filing for the termination of parental rights.
-Whenever possible, the permanency timeline for parents with substance use conditions should reflect the time needed to receive substance use treatment services and make progress towards recovery.
+Whenever possible, the permanency timeline for parents with substance use disorders should reflect the time needed to receive substance use treatment services and make progress towards recovery.
 The mental health status and readiness of the child should also be taken into consideration when assessing permanency goals.
 Interpretation: Regarding element (d), federal law permits American Indian and Alaska Native families to move forward with a customary adoption, without terminating parental rights.
 Customary adoptions, approved or adjudicated by the tribal court, are arranged through custom and tradition and allow for the transfer of custody while preserving parental rights.
 Other circumstances that preclude termination of parental rights when the case involves an American Indian or Alaska Native child include: placement with extended family per ICWA placement preferences; transfer of jurisdiction to the tribal court; insufficient provision of “active efforts” to support reunification; and inability to satisfy the legal requirements for termination of parental rights under ICWA.

 RTX 7.06